CentOS/container-pipeline-service/README.md

 - Automatically rebuild when a change is detected within the repository.
 Such as an update in base image (`FROM` in Dockerfile) or a `git push` to the project's git repository
-- Notifications / alerts regarding scan results (by e-mail)
+- Notifications / alerts regarding build status and scan results (by e-mail)

 ## How do I host my application?